SamuelGuilluy/Bayesian_ML_SWAG/README.md

 2. NLP_comparasion_optimizer_AG_NEWS.ipynb contains a classification model on the AG NEWS Dataset of 4 optimizers : SGD + Step LR Scheduler, Adagrad, SGD + Cosine Scheduler.

 3.   plot_the_results.ipynb which read the csv files and plot the results.
+The resulting figures are saved in the folder : ./figures